mahshid-alinejad/Project-1/README.md

 <img align="center" width="900" height="300" src='images/Distribution of Ratings.png'>

-- There is a strong positive correlation between likes and view count.
 - On average, videos with disabled comments and ratings have significantly fewer dislikes compared to those with enabled comments and ratings.
 Additionally, despite disabled engagement features, such videos still garner a higher view count.
 This correlation may indicate that limiting user feedback could lead to a more positively perceived content, potentially driving higher engagement in terms of likes and views.
 However, further analysis is needed to ascertain causation and account for other factors influencing viewer engagement.

-- Top 5 Categories are
-- Top 5 Tags are:
-- Top 2 industries are gaming and sport industries

 ![Snip20240417_1](https://github.com/mahshid-alinejad/Project-1/assets/158861742/b973a822-54c8-4027-8864-ff767554b98e)